-- Present evidence; and
+- Produce evidence; and

-Burden of Proof in Civil Cases
+What’s the Burden of Proof in Civil Cases?

 - Weigh the evidence; and

-The Plaintiff’s Burden of Proof
+Plaintiff’s Burden of Proof

 - Medical records